 Internal Link Options

-If you want, you can also format your internal links (e.g. make the link bold, italicized, add color, etc …) using the format buttons in your WordPress visual editor menu (< there’s that internal link again! :)) …
+If you want, you can also format your internal links (e.g. you can italicize your link, make it bold, add color, etc …) using the format buttons in your WordPress visual content editor menu (< there’s that internal link again! :)) …

-No tutorial on adding content links would feel complete without showing you how to remove links that you no longer want, so let’s take care of this topic right now.
+No tutorial on adding links to content would feel complete without showing you how to delete links that you no longer want, so let’s cover this right now.

-To remove a hyperlink from your pages or posts, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating bar or the ‘Remove link’ tool on the WordPress content editor menu as shown below
+To delete a hyperlink from your pages or posts, just click anywhere on the link and then click either the little cross icon on the link editor floating bar or the ‘Remove link’ button on the WordPress editor menu as shown below

 (Deleting both internal and external links is easy … just click a button!)